 Best Solid to High Performance SATA SSD

 Now let’s move to the solid performing and high performance SATA SSDs.
 These SSDs are (usually and slightly) faster compared to the entry level SSDs mentioned above.
 They are also built with more features and usually have a higher endurance rating.
 This means that under normal circumstances, not only that they should perform faster but they are expected to last longer as well.
 If you simply want the fastest SATA SSDs around without worrying too much on the cost, consider the following SSDs below.
 Note: again, actual read/write speed is usually or may be lower compared to the advertised speeds.

 Crucial MX500 SSD

 WD Blue SSD 3D

 After Western Digital has acquired SanDisk, WD has released their first series of SSD, the WD Blue and WD Green.
 WD recently updated their WD Blue SSD series, now built with SanDisk 64-layer 3D TLC and features Marvell 88SS1074 controller.
 The WD Blue SSD 3D is a solid performing SSD offering sequential speeds of up to 560 MB/s read and 530 MB/s write.
 It’s also more power efficient compared to the previous generation and features an industry-leading 1.75M hours mean time to failure and up to 500TB written for enhanced reliability.
-It feature tiered caching technology and is optimized for multitasking to simultaneously run resource-heavy applications without system slow-down.
+It features tiered caching technology and is optimized for multitasking to simultaneously run resource-heavy applications without system slow-down.
 It’s available in 250GB, 500GB, 1TB and 2TB capacities; and available in both standard 2.5″ 7mm SATA and M.2 2280 SATA form factors.

 Samsung 860 EVO SSD